Become a Certified Make-Up Artist: Certification and Career Roadmap

 All cosmetologists are required to possess licensure.
 State licensing requirements vary, but often include graduating from an approved cosmetology program and passing a skills-assessment examination.
 Aspiring make-up artists should consult their state's specific licensure requirements when planning their careers.

 Step 3: Gain On-The-Job Experience

 Many employers require some level of experience in make-up artistry for employment.
 Some educational programs may offer internship opportunities working in local salons or spas.
 Aspiring make-up artists may also seek work as assistants or behind a make-up counter in a department store, assisting customers with their selections.

 - Network with other professionals in the field.
 Some professional organizations offer make-up artists networking and career opportunities.
 The Professional Beauty Association (PBA) offers opportunities for members pursuing careers in make-up artistry to connect with employers and other professionals in the field.
 Networking could facilitate important connections for make-up artists looking to advance in their careers.

 - Keep a neat and clean workspace.
 For make-up artists working in spas or salons, keeping a tidy workspace is essential.
 A sanitary workstation not only helps avoid any health risks, but also makes clients feel comfortable and more likely to return or recommend services to others.

-- Stay aware of current trends in the field.
-It is important for make-up artists to stay informed of new advances and trends in the market to provide the best services to clients.
+Depending on the state in which the make-up artist practices, periodic license renewal may be required.
+It is equally important for make-up artists to stay informed of new advances and trends in the market to provide the best services to clients.
 They may do so by reading industry publications or joining professional groups.